_disable_streams_pool_auto_tuning

 Use the SQL statement

-to create a directory object for the directory into which you want to generate the script.
+CREATEDIRECTORYto create a directory object for the directory into which you want to generate the script.
 A directory object is similar to an alias for the directory.
-For example, to create a directory object calledadmin_dir
+For example, to create a directory object calledadmin_dirfor the/usr/admindirectory on your computer system, run the following procedure:Run the

-directory on your computer system:Notice that the
+GRANT_ADMIN_PRIVILEGEprocedure to generate a script namedgrant_strms_privs.sqland place this script in the/usr/admindirectory on your computer system:Notice that the

-so that the procedure does not grant the privileges directly.
-Also, notice that the directory object created in Step a is specified for thedirectory_name
+grant_privilegesparameter is set tofalseso that the procedure does not grant the privileges directly.
+Also, notice that the directory object created in Step a is specified for thedirectory_nameparameter.Edit the generated script if necessary and save your changes.

 Execute the script in SQL*Plus: